 International calls to the United States: Dial 00 + (1) + country code + area code + number.

 There is 3G coverage in Port Moresby, but outside the capital it is patchy and unreliable.
-There is internet service at Rondon Ridge, but not at Karawari.
+There is internet service at Rondon Ridge and Karawari, but it can be slow.
+There is 3G service at Karawari as well.

 Electricity